Candida Martinelli's Italophile Site

 wonderful website that describes the collection and the history

 of how it was put together by Ms. Guggenheim.
-Click here,
+Click here, to visit their site.
+If

 you'd like to read some personal remembrances of Ms. Guggenheim by a